AbdullahKazi500/QIndiaQIB/README.md

 ## Todo
 - [ ] Adding a Work in Progress Banner header on top of the website
 - [ ] Create a curated database of Quantum Computing internhips in India
-- [ ] Separate internships into seasonal (summer/winter) and throughout-the-year types
-- [ ] Add ability to filter database according to institution
 - [x] Improve the appearance of tables in the database
 - [x] Automate the generation of pdf from content lists
 - [ ] Automate looking up webpages to see if new program announcements are available